Fronius LogoFronius Mobile Logo

 2. Fronius GEN24 inverter

-Installation using the web browser
+Installation with the browser

 WLAN: